 The Company prioritizes the need to invest in the communities in which our properties are located.
 In addition, we have made a significant effort to give back to the local charitable organizations in the West Palm Beach area, where our corporate office is located.
 In combination with IHM, we have engaged in a myriad of events for charitable organizations in a number of ways including participating in events for charity, engaging in food drives, and reading and providing gifts to children and families in need during the holidays.
 Our employees' volunteer efforts have directly added value to our local community.
-The Company released its 2021 Corporate Responsibility Report in May 2022 and supplemented it in March 2023.
+We describe more about such volunteer efforts in our 2022 Corporate Responsibility Report, which was released in December 2023.
 Shareholders can access this report at: https://chathamlodgingtrust.com/responsibility/.